About "All conversions"

 Each conversion action you track probably has a different value for your business.
 Some may be your main goals, while others may be helpful to track, but you don’t want to adjust your bids to achieve them.
 Still, looking at all of your conversions together provides a broader view of how your business is doing.

 At the same time, your customers use many devices to communicate, entertain themselves, and shop.
 You want to measure not only ad clicks and conversions that happen on the same device, but also clicks that lead to conversions on another device, another browser, in a store, or over the phone.

 The “All conversions” column gives you a view of all the conversions that your AdWords campaigns drive.
 This column combines the “Conversions” column with calculations of harder-to-measure conversions like phone calls, store visits, in-app conversions, and Display conversions that are completed after a customer uses more than one device or browser.
 “All conversions” also includes any conversion actions that you’ve chosen not to include in your main “Conversions” column.

 Keep in mind

-Consumers learn about your business across multiple devices and screens, so you'll want to attribute your conversions — online, in-store visits, or over the phone — to the right campaign or ad group.
+People learn about your business across multiple devices and screens.
+All conversions helps you attribute your conversions — online, in-store visits, or over the phone — to the right campaign or ad group.

-Here are some of the benefits of using estimated total conversions to make important advertising decisions:
+Here are some of the benefits of using All conversions to make important advertising decisions:

-- See how your AdWords campaigns influence your conversions across devices and browsers, on the phone, and in-store visits.
+- See how your AdWords campaigns influence your conversions across devices and browsers, in mobile apps, on the phone, and in-store visits.